-It should be noted, however, that some States may accept only paper copies of the EPCRA section 313 report.
+However, some states may accept only paper copies of the EPCRA section 313 report.
 If this is the case, a magnetic media or computer-generated facsimile may be unacceptable.

 A.7.a.
 How to Send Your Disks Containing Form R(s) and/or Form A(s)